 There are many fine restaurants located in the Playhouse Square district.
 Find out who’s in the neighborhood, hours of operation and what each restaurant has to offer by visiting our Hotel & Dining Guide.

-How can I learn more about the shows or meet the cast?
+How can I learn more about the shows?

 How do I get More Playhouse Square?